At the Edge of the Forest

 August Heinrich German

-This view opens toward meadows and the distant Elbsandsteingebirge, sandstone mountains rising to the south of Dresden.
-Heinrich approached landscape with the sober objectivity of a botanist, which set him apart from his Romantic colleagues Friedrich and Dahl.
+This view opens toward meadows and the distant Elbsandsteingebirge, sandstone mountains that rise to the southeast of Dresden.
+Heinrich approached landscape with sober objectivity, which sets his work apart from the emotional response to nature championed by his colleagues Caspar David Friedrich and Johan Christian Dahl.
 This is one of only five known paintings by Heinrich; a related study is in the Museum Georg Schäfer, Schweinfurt.